The most somber Christmas season in Bethlehem

 The Christmas shop, opened by the Tabash family in 1927 and now run by the third generation of Tabash sons in Bethlehem - Photo: REUTERS

-Rony Tabash sells crosses, statues of the Virgin Mary and other religious items in his family's shop.
+Rony Tabash used to sell crosses, statues of the Virgin Mary, and other religious items in his family shop.
 Now he just sweeps the shelves to kill time.

-“There have been no pilgrims or tourists here for almost two months,” he lamented, adding that he kept the shop open as a way to forget the despair.
-“We want to feel that things will return, like normal life,” he said.
+"For almost two months, there haven't been any pilgrims or tourists here," he lamented, adding that he keeps his shop open as a way to forget the despair.
+"We want to feel that things will return to normal, like life is back to normal," he said.

 Người đồng sở hữu thế hệ thứ tư của nhà hàng Afteem, Ala'a Salameh, 42 tuổi, đặt thức ăn lên bàn bên trong nhà hàng ở Bethlehem - Ảnh: REUTERS

-Fourth-generation co-owner of Afteem restaurant, Ala'a Salameh, 42, places food on a table inside the restaurant in Bethlehem - Photo: REUTERS
+Ala'a Salameh, 42, the fourth-generation co-owner of Afteem restaurant, places food on a table inside the restaurant in Bethlehem. - Photo: REUTERS

-Ala'a Salameh, owner of the Afteem falafel restaurant, said his business was down to 10-15% of what it used to be, catering mainly to local Palestinian families, rather than the usual number of foreign tourists.
+Ala'a Salameh, owner of the Afteem falafel restaurant, observes that his business is only 10-15% of what it used to be.
+They mainly serve local Palestinian families, rather than the usual influx of foreign tourists.

 “We pray for peace.
-Bethlehem is the city where peace was born, so it must be a messenger for peace to spread throughout the world,” Mr. Salameh expressed his wish.
+Bethlehem is the city where peace was born, so it must be a messenger for peace to spread throughout the world,” Salameh expressed his hope.

 - Source: tuoitre.vn